Jersyfi/laravel-localization/README.md

 ### Helpers

 The helpers can be accesed directly by aliases or by facades.
 When using aliases in your controller you need to include `use Localization`.
+In below examples the used values are from the above config file so that you can compare it.

 Return the given locale or the current app locale with replaced separator.
 ```php